-There are stormwater facilities upstream of the Curlett Road (Curlett wetland) and Blakes Road (Spring Grove Basin) sites to treat stormwater from these catchments.
-Once time trends can be conducted, which will be for next year's report, this will allow an assessment as to whether sediment levels are increasing over time, or whether these high levels are due to legacy sediment prior to these facilities being built.
-There are no Council stormwater facilities in the immediate catchments of Ferniehurst Street or Nottingham Stream.
-The Ferniehurst Street sampling site is downstream of the confluence of the $\bar{O}p\bar{a}waho$ and Cashmere Stream, with Cashmere Stream receiving hill runoff that is often sediment-laden with rainfall.
-A facility is planned for the future within the Nottingham Stream catchment, but this has not yet been scoped.
+There are stormwater facilities upstream of the Curletts Road (Curletts wetland) and Blakes Road (Spring Grove Basin) sites to treat stormwater from these catchments.
+The high cover at these sites indicates legacy sediment is present, however both of these facilities are only recently completed and operational.
+There are no Council stormwater facilities in the immediate catchment of Nottingham Stream however a facility is planned for the future.
+Investigations for this are currently being scoped.
+The Ferniehurst Street sampling site is downstream of the confluence of the Ōpāwaho and Cashmere Stream, with Cashmere Stream receiving hill runoff that is often sediment-laden with rainfall.
+Several facilities have recently been completed in the Cashmere Stream catchment including Cashmere Valley Dam, Worsleys Basins and Te Kuru which may contribute to the slight decrease shown at the Ferniehurst St site.

-Pūharakekenui-Styx River at Main North Road had the lowest median cover, followed by Ōtākaro-Avon River at Carlton Mill Corner and Ōtūkaikino at Omaka Scout Camp.
-Low levels at the Pūharakekenui-Styx River at

-Main North Road may be a reflection on the fast flow recorded at this site, which flushes sediment, as well as the upstream catchment being predominantly the Styx Mill Conservation Reserve, which will be less affected by human activities.
+Pūharakekenui-Styx River at Main North Road had the lowest median cover, followed by Ōtākaro-Avon River at Carlton Mill Corner and Pūharakekenui-Styx River at Styx Mill Reserve.
+Low levels at the Pūharakekenui-Styx River at Main North Road may be a reflection of the fast flow recorded at this site, which flushes sediment, as well as the immediate upstream catchment being predominantly the Styx Mill Conservation Reserve, which will be less affected by human activities.
 Gravels are present at Carlton Mill Corner with fast flowing riffle habitat, which flushes out fine sediments and prevents settling on the stream bed.
-This is the same also for Omaka Scout Camp as it is a fast flowing riffle habitat, with this catchment also being located in a more rural catchment, so less affected by human activities.